larabjork/capstone-planning/README.md

   * Insurance information;
   * Authorizing other users to view your info;
   * Social media function to connect to other patients;
-  * Other ways you can connect to MS community: research study participation, advocacy, fundraising.
+  * Other ways you can connect to MS community: research study participation, advocacy, fundraising;
+  * Authentication via bcrypt or Devise, some kind of encryption that meets health info privacy standards

 * * *

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
-* Authorization/authentication
+* Authorization/authentication via bCrypt or Devise
 * Calendar integration: Google calendar API and similar for other calendar apps
 * Sharing health info with another user: OAuth or comparable service?